-The Amaze helpline is a one stop shop on anything to do with children and young people aged 0 to 25 with special educational needs and disabilities, for parents and carers and young people in Brighton and Hove.
+The Amaze helpline is a one stop shop on anything to do with children and young people aged 0 to 25 with special educational needs and disabilities in Brighton and Hove and East Sussex.

 Helpline Opening Hours